seb722x/fileProcessor-Node.js-views/readme.md

         Click on the "Subir archivo" button to upload the selected file to the "uploads" folder.

     3.6 File Processing
-        Click on the "Process file" button to trigger the file processing, which involves using the fs library and other libraries to generate responses related to the uploaded file.
+        Click on the "procesar" button to trigger the file processing, which involves using the fs library and other libraries to generate responses related to the uploaded file.

 4. Application Structure
     The application's file structure is organized as follows: